Negative German 10-year yields back on as pain of May sell-off fades

 LONDON, March 1 Negative German 10-year borrowing costs are back on the agenda less than a year after one of the sharpest sell-offs in Bunds prompted analysts and investors to dismiss another test of the zero level.

-German Bund yields, the euro zone benchmark, hit a 10-month low of about 0.10 percent on Monday, before edging up on Tuesday to 0.15 percent in what market watchers said was a correction rather than a change in trend.
+German Bund yields, the euro zone benchmark, hit a 10-month low of about 0.10 percent on Monday, before edging up on Tuesday to 0.13 percent in a move market watchers said was a correction rather than a change in trend.
 Last April's record low of 0.05 percent remains in sight.

 The downward pressure came after euro zone inflation turned negative again this month, which sent the market's long-term inflation expectations to record lows around 1.36 percent.
 That is far short of the European Central Bank's inflation target of just below 2 percent.